 Is there a way to reduce inflation and simultaneously reduce interest rates?
 Yes, there is.
 If the government runs a tight fiscal policy for example if government expenses are reduced:

-Figure 19 A tight fiscal policy shifts the IS curve down because National income Y is reduced.
+A tight fiscal policy shifts the IS curve down because National income Y is reduced.
 Government spending is one of the components of Y.

-Figure 20 Government spending is reduced consequently aggregate demand is reduced, shifts down reducing Y to Y3.
+Government spending is reduced consequently aggregate demand is reduced, shifts down reducing Y to Y3.

 In the above two graphs interest rate is reduced from r1 to r2 and price level is reduced from P1 to P2